msjimc/TransGBViewer/Guide/InterProScan.md

 ## modifying the appearance of the domain in the final image

 The appearance of the domain in the final image can be modified using the options above the graphically representation of the domain as shown in (Figures 15a to 15d).
-Initially, all the options are selected producing a green domain with a border and rounded corners Figure 15a).
+By default, all the options are selected, producing a green domain with a border and rounded corners (Figure 15a).

-<b>Note:</b> Both of the __Draw border__ and __Fill shape__ options can not be deselected at the same time.
+<b>Note:</b> You cannot deselect both __Draw border__ and __Fill shape__ options can at the same time.

 ![Figure 15a](images/figurefeature37a.jpg)